wavesplatform/docs.wavesplatform/docs/en/blockchain/block/merkle-root.md

 The methods are described in the [Transaction](/en/waves-node/node-api/transactions) article.

-To check that a transaction is on the same blockchain, use the built-in Ride function:
+To check that a transaction is on the same blockchain, use the following built-in Ride function:

 ```
 transactionHeightById(id: ByteVector): Int|Unit